thowell/RoboDojo.jl/README.md

 # RobotDojo.jl
-This repository implements a differentiable contact-physics simulator for planar robotic systems.
+A differentiable simulator for planar robotic systems.
+This repository includes models for hopper, biped, quadruped, and box systems.